-Please submit your pitch in comments here.
+Please submit your pitch using the contact form at the end of this page.
 It will not be publicly visible.
 If your post is accepted, you can expect to hear from us within two weeks.

 We will not contact you with rejections.
 Please keep a copy of your post to post or submit elsewhere.